Caroline Barnes + MTHK

 • Poking your eye while applying mascara.

-• Spilling eyeshadow over your eyes, affects your tears and disrupts your tear film.
+• Spilling eyeshadow over your eyes affects your tears and disrupts your tear film.

 • Eyelash extensions can cause your eyelashes to fall off.